-This Plan of Management Plan includes one of Murrumbidgee Council's museums and a site of historic European heritage which have categorised as being an area of cultural significance.
-Including this site, along with the other site specific plans of management for areas of cultural significance ensures consistent management approach with a tailored approach to each site, all meeting the diverse needs of the community.
-Land covered by this plan of management is listed in Table 1 below:
+This plan of management is for the Jerilderie Courthouse & Library, which provides a history of European heritage which has been categorised as an area of cultural significance.
+This plan of management, along with similar plans for the Darlington Point Museum and The Willows is to enable consistent management which supports a cohesive approach to meeting the diverse needs of the community.
+Land covered by this plan of management is listed in Table 1 below and highlighted in Figure 1 on the following page: